-In the Age of technology, There are too many negative Effects Of Smartphones On Child Development.
+In the Age of Technology, There are too many negative Effects Of Smartphones On Child Development.

 Smartphone usage is fast expanding in today’s digital and globalized society, and many people cannot imagine their daily lives without them.

-Smartphones are hurting children as much as adults.
+The effects of Smartphones are hurting children as much as adults.
 It cannot be easy to keep young children away from smartphones if you parent this generation’s youngsters.